-Palantir (NYSE: PLTR), co-founded in 2003 by Peter Thiel of PayPal fame, went public on September 30, 2020, and its stock price has risen a staggering 166% since then.
-The company, aside from being highly controversial and in business for over 17 years, has just turned a profit, so let’s examine how Palantir makes money.
+Palantir (NYSE: PLTR), co-founded in 2003 by Peter Thiel of PayPal fame, went public on September 30, 2020, to much fanfare.
+Following a wildly successful couple of years, the stock has now plummeted to figures close to its initial IPO price.
+The company, aside from being highly controversial and in business for over 17 years, still remains relatively unprofitable, so let’s examine how Palantir makes money.

 What is Palantir?

 Palantir is named after the magical crystal ‘seeing stones from J.R.R.
 Tolkien’s “Lord of the Rings” books, which are used for communication and to see events in any part of the world.
 The company specializes in deep data analyses; what does that mean?
 It means, for example, that to get detailed info on someone, all you would need is a name and license plate number and Palantir does the rest.
 It performs a deep search of all criminal, financial, medical, communication, and clandestine agency records on the target.

 The company’s tech helped locate Osama bin Laden in 2011 and is being used to trace COVID-19 infections, track medical supply chains, and even predict outbreaks in pandemic hot zones.
 Think of the company as a search engine for deep analysis of petabytes (or millions of gigabytes) of data.

 Palantir’s Business Model

 Palantir is split up into three main products: Gotham, Foundry, and Apollo.
 Gotham is used by counter-terrorism analysts in the United States Intelligence Community (USIC) and the United States Department of Defense (DOD).
 Foundry is used by commercial clients like Merck, Airbus, and Fiat Chrysler while Apollo is a system that manages and deploys both Gotham and Foundry from a software standpoint.
 Palantir’s business model has three phases: Acquire, Expand, and Scale.